nastacio/viz-open-data/README.md

 ibmcloud ks cluster service bind --cluster kab --service open-data-cognos-de -n default
 ```

-Internally, this command simply creates a Kubernetes `Secret` object, prepending the word "binding-" to the service instance name to generate the secret name.
+Internally, this command simply creates a Kubernetes `Secret` object, prepending the word "binding-" to the service instance name in order to generate the secret name.

 We can inspect the contents of the Secret, first changing the configuration context of the `kubectl` CLI using the following command: